 Hearing a physician suggest a pay cut for him or herself is a bit like witnessing a politician opting out of a kickback.
-Sure, it happens but most of us will never see it, and tend to believe such a thing a dangling, idealistic myth too elusive to pull down into reality.
+Sure, it happens but most of us will never see it and tend to believe such a thing a dangling, idealistic myth too elusive to pull down into reality.
 Many healthcare economists and physicians, however, are suggesting just that.
-Dr. Alan Garber, a practicing internist and director of the Center For Health Policy at Stanford University, thinks offering medical doctors a lower, fixed salary, accompanied by bonuses for healthy patients, may be a crucial step to working out of the crisis.
+Dr. Alan Garber, a practicing internist, and director of the Center For Health Policy at Stanford University think offering medical doctors a lower, fixed salary, accompanied by bonuses for healthy patients, maybe a crucial step to working out of the crisis.

 The pay-by-procedure method, which offers little financial incentive to enter family practices or pediatrics, is fostering a shortage of qualified physicians.
 Twenty percent of people in the U.S. have “inadequate or no access to primary care physicians” because of this shortage, according to reports released in March.
 In 2004, 75% of counties in Texas lacked an adequate number of primary care physicians to meet their needs.
 Twenty-four counties didn’t have one at all.
 For cities like Dallas, Houston, and Austin — which handle an almost unimaginable caseload and are already experiencing deficiencies in the number of most types of healthcare providers — any further deficiencies could cause serious problems.